-The City shall record interest revenue on a modified accrual basis of accounting that is typical for reporting and recording of interest earnings, accretions and premium amortizations.
+The City shall record interest revenue on a modified accrual basis of accounting that is typical for reporting and recording of interest earnings.
 Securities held by a fiscal agent shall also be recorded on a modified accrual basis of accounting.
 The Treasurer will report year-end investments in conformance with Governmental Accounting Standards Board Statement Nos.
 31 and 40.